bhshk/Egg-Timer/README.md

 </p>

 <p align="center">
-A revolutionary timer to cook eggs as per your preference
+A revolutionary timer to cook eggs as per your preference.
 </p>

 <p align="center">